 Curriculum Vision & Aims

-At Maidstone Grammar School for Girls, our curriculum vision is to enable students to achieve academic excellence and to develop wider social awareness in a caring and supportive environment.
+At Maidstone Grammar School for Girls, our curriculum vision is to enable students to achieve academic excellence and to develop wider social awareness in a caring, forward thinking and supportive environment.
 MGGS is an accredited Advanced Thinking School with the Cognitive Education Centre of the University of Exeter.
-This means we believe that thinking skills play an important part in helping students learn as effectively as possible and best prepare them for the challenges of public examinations, higher education and employment.
+This means we believe that meta-cognition plays an important part in helping students learn and progress as effectively as possible and best prepares them for the challenges of public examinations, higher education and employment.

 - encouraging in students a deeper knowledge and understanding of key ideas and concepts through an enquiry based approach to learning.

-- giving sufficient time to each Key Stage so that opportunities are made available for significant enrichment and extension to ensure that all students are intellectually challenged and develop as independent learners and thinkers.
+- giving sufficient time to each Key Stage so that opportunities are made available for significant enrichment and extension to ensure that all students are intellectually challenged and develop as forward-thinking, independent learners and thinkers with a positive mindset.

 - providing flexibility in curriculum design and subject choice so that students are able to personalise their learning with regard to their ability and interests whilst retaining breadth in their studies.

-- ensuring that the delivery of learning and teaching is of the highest quality.
+- ensuring that the delivery of learning and teaching is of the highest quality, thereby inspiring intellectual curiosity.

-Enquiry, enrichment and extension form the basis of our ‘Curriculum Extra‘ programme both in timetabled lessons and extra-curricular activities.
+Enquiry, enrichment and extension form the basis of our ‘Curriculum Extra‘ and ‘6th Form Extra’ programmes and is embedded in timetabled lessons and extra-curricular activities.

-In addition to the ‘Curriculum Extra’ programme of enquiry, enrichment and extension embedded within schemes of work and extra-curricular activities, the curriculum has also been organised to accommodate the needs of very able students by:
+In addition to this, the curriculum has also been organised to accommodate the needs of very able students by:

 - The opportunity for students to study GCSE Astronomy.

 - Setting in Mathematics.